 AVERAGE NATURAL SLOPE DETERMINATION.
 Slope is the ratio of the vertical distance to the horizontal distance, or the elevation change in feet divided by the distance in feet.
 The percent slope of a development area (ie, the entire contiguous area that will be disturbed by the land clearing, grading, or other earthmoving activities) is the natural slope of the existing terrain and not the finished or proposed percent slope resulting from the project.
-The average natural slope, in percent, for a given area is the product of the selected contour interval and the sum of the length of each selected contour interval divided by the area in square feet and is shown in formula: $S=(I \times L \times 100)/(A \times 43,560)$, where:
+The average natural slope, in percent, for a given area is the product of the selected contour interval and the sum of the length of each selected contour interval divided by the area in square feet and is shown in formula: $S=(I \times L \times 100) / (A \times 43,560)$, where:

-- S = Average existing land slope, in percent - I = Interval, in feet, of the topographic map contour lines - L = The sum, in feet, of the length of the contour lines, at the selected contour interval "I" - A = The total area, in acres, of the parcel (or total development site)
+$S = Average \ existing \ land \ slope, \ in \ percent$

+I = Interval, in feet, of the topographic map contour lines

+L = The sum, in feet, of the length of the contour lines, at the selected contour interval "I"

+A = The total area, in acres, of the disturbed area of the development